DaoFuying/AI4Loop/README.md

 ## Citation and Contacts
 If you use our code, data, or models, please cite "Artificial Intelligence Prediction of Gene-Gene Chromatin Interactions Across 12,000 Cancer and Normal Samples Reveals Elevated Interactions in Cancers", thank you very much.
 If you have any questions, please contact: fuying.dao@ntu.edu.sg.

+## Acknowledgments
+This research is supported by the National Research Foundation Singapore under the AI Singapore Programme (AISG Award No: AISG3-GV-2023-014) and by the Ministry of Education, Singapore under its Academic Research Fund Tier 1 Thematic (RT5/22), both awarded to M.J.F (PI).